Posts

 Image

 My First Princess It was Halloween, 1957 and I had been the costume winner two years in a row.
-The scene was the playground at St. Helen school in South Gate where my 5th grade class was rulled by Sister Balbina I believe.
-Halloween was a big deal at the school and the kids, imprisoned in drab uniforms all year came out of their cocoons and expressed their dreams.
+The scene was the playground at St. Helen school in South Gate where my 5th grade class was ruled by Sister Balbina I believe.
+Halloween was a big deal at the school and the kids, imprisoned in drab uniforms all year came out of their cocoons and expressed their dreams on that day.
 One year I was a giant with a mustache and anothter I was a Mom pushing a baby carriage.
 In a baby boomer neighborhood there were lots of props sitting around in garages next to Japanese combat helmets from World War II and out of style clothing created by enlarged parents living the American diet dream.
 The excitement was palpable since our parade took over some class time and instead of boredom there was downright exhilaration.
 I was confident and looking for a threepeat with a costume made up of grown up clothes.
-There were Supermen, cowboys, baseball players, ballerinas, nurses and one dazzling p...
+There were Supermen, cowboys, baseball players, ballerinas, nurses and one...

 No Guts